Edwin (Ed) Creely is a lecturer in the Faculty of Education at Monash University.

 Miles, J., Creely, E., & Pruyn, M. (2019).
 From ‘Year 9 dropout’ to doctoral candidate: An autoethnographic journey of becoming (with friends).
 International Journal of Lifelong Education.
 DOI: 10.1080/02601370.2019.1678690.

-Mehta, R., Creely, E. & Henriksen, D. (in press).
+Mehta, R., Creely, E. & Henriksen, D. (2019).
 A Profitable Education: Countering Neoliberalism in 21st Century Skills Discourses.
 In Handbook of Research on Literacy and Digital Technology Integration in Teacher Education.
 Hershey, PA: IGI Global.

 Raphael, J., O’Mara, J., Whitburn, B., Creely, E., Anderson, K. & Moss, J. (in press).
 Encountering Diversity: Drama as a transformative pedagogy for preparing inclusive-minded teachers.
 In Studies in Inclusive Education: Inclusive Education is a Right, right?
 London: Brill.